top of page

 PHYSICAL EDUCATION

-In the Upper School, core subjects are ELA, math, comparative history, and science — each taken three times weekly and worth three credits each — as well as once to twice weekly classes in civics, applied & formal logic, a foreign language, and physical education, each worth one to two credits.
+In the Middle and Upper School, core subjects are ELA, math, comparative history, and science — each taken three or four times weekly and worth three credits each — as well as once to twice weekly classes in civics, applied & formal logic, a foreign language, and physical education, each worth one to two credits.

 CIVICS